superRaytin/paginationjs/docs/en.md

 # Skin

+Pagination comes with 5 sets of default skins, but you can fully customize your own skin.

 First, you should link the css file in the header tag of HTML:

     <link rel="stylesheet" href="{yourAssetsServer}/pagination.css" />

 css & less file: [pagination.css](../dist/2.3.0/pagination.css) [pagination.less](../dist/2.3.0/pagination.less)

-Pagination comes with 5 sets of default skins, but you can fully customize your own skin.

-The blue skin, for example, it can be used:
+For example, you want to use the blue skin:

 ```
 className: 'paginationjs-theme-blue'
 ```

-The small blue skin:
+small & blue:

 ```
 className: 'paginationjs-theme-blue paginationjs-small'
 ```

-The big blue skin:
+big & blue:

 ```
 className: 'paginationjs-theme-blue paginationjs-big'